wizards-of-lua/wizards-of-lua/docs/_modules/Player.md

 ---
-title: Controlling the Player
 name: Player
+subtitle: Controlling the Player
+layout: module
 extends: Entity
 properties:
 functions:
 ---
-{% include module-head.md %}

 The Player class represents a specific player who is currently logged into your world.

-{% include module-body.md %}